 Peak periods include January-March and July-August.

 While you wait to hear from us, check out our on-campus living options.
-First year students can apply to live in Macpherson College or Paton College in St. John’s, and are guaranteed a room in residence.
-You must receive a provisional acceptance on your application before you can apply to live in our residences.
+First year students on the St. John's campus can apply to live in Macpherson College or Paton College.
+You will be able to apply for residence after you receive an offer of admission.